 An exhibition with 28 master’s theses from Nordic and Baltic architecture schools

-In the 200 sqm exhibition Young Architecture, architectural students from Denmark, Finland, Norway, Sweden, Estonia, Lithuania and Latvia will show their student dissertation works.
-Sweden is represented with dissertations from Chalmers University of Technology and from Umeå University.
-Each architectural university has selected up to four dissertation works, most of which are by individual students whereas some are made by a student team.
+In the 200 sqm exhibition Young Architecture, architectural students from Denmark, Finland, Norway, Sweden, Estonia, Lithuania and Latvia showed their student dissertation works.
+Sweden was represented with dissertations from Chalmers University of Technology and from Umeå University.
+Each architectural university selected up to four dissertation works, most of which are by individual students whereas some are made by a student team.

 Architecture faces, much as our society in general, many future challenges.
 The exhibition Young Architecture showcases new, exciting ideas and solutions in the area of architecture.

 A curator of fresh thinking

 The person who was given the honourable assignment of curating the exhibition is Hilda Alfredsson.
 She is also a young woman with a strong interest in both architecture and exhibitions.
 We took the opportunity to ask her some questions before the Nordic Architectural Forum opened its doors.